rajalearn90/argocd-hub-spoke-demo/03-argocd-install.md

 and change the type to NodePort from ClusterIP

-4) Edit the inbound configuration rules for the security group/firewall rules to enable the inbound request for http (80)/https (443) for the specific ports
+4) ## Edit the inbound configuration rules for the security group/firewall rules to enable the inbound request for http (80)/https (443) for the specific ports

+5) ## get the initial password
+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d